 Jackson Hole is part of the Greater Yellowstone Ecosystem, comprising 18 million acres of the largest intact ecosystem in the lower 48 states.
 The combination of parks, forests, rivers, lakes, and undeveloped spaces allow for nearly every type of activity.
 Much more than just another ski-town, Jackson Hole is a beautiful, large valley surrounded by spectacular mountains including the Teton, the Gros Ventre, and the Wyoming Ranges.
 Jackson Hole is also the gateway to Grand Teton and Yellowstone National Parks, both of which offer year round recreational opportunities.
 Rock climbing, hiking, fly-fishing, camping, boating, ice-fishing, skiing, horseback riding, snowmobiling and backpacking are just some of those.
 Mountain biking is permitted in the National Forests and there are miles of trails in all skill levels.

 Teton County encompasses three ski resorts.
 Located above the town of Jackson is Snow King Resort, which also offers night skiing.
-Intermediate powder skiing is found at Grand Targhee Ski Resort, and more challenging terrain can be accessed by snow cat.
-Last but not least, is the world renowned Jackson Hole Mountain Resort at Teton Village, ranked one of the top ten ski resorts in the country.
-Having just completed the installation of a 100 person capacity aerial tram, it has miles of skiing terrain, both in and outside of the ski area boundary.
-For the more dynamic skiers, Teton Pass and the surrounding mountain ranges offer backcountry opportunities.
+The world renowned Jackson Hole Mountain Resort at Teton Village, is consistently ranked as one of the top ten ski resorts in the country.
+It has miles of skiing terrain, both in and outside of the ski area boundary and improvements to the infrastructure are an ongoing.
+For the more dynamic skiers, Teton Pass and Grand Teton National Park offer backcountry opportunities.

-Jackson Hole has four championship golf courses designed by such golf course architects as Tom Fazio, Arnold Palmer, Robert Trent-Jones Jr., and Rees Jones.
+Jackson Hole has five championship golf courses designed by such golf course architects as Tom Fazio, Arnold Palmer, Robert Trent-Jones Jr., Tom Weiskopf and Rees Jones.
 Semi-private courses with tennis, pool, and restaurant facilities are the Jackson Hole Golf and Tennis Club, and Teton Pines.
-A stunning member’s only course is 3 Creek Ranch.
-Newly constructed Shooting Star at the base of Teton Village has limited public tee times, but offers spa and restaurant options to visitors.
-Each of these courses has a variety of options for real estate ownership, including but not limited to cabins, estate homes, and building sites.
+A stunning member’s only course is 3 Creek Ranch with fly-fishing, golf, tennis, paddle tennis, restaurant and fitness.
+Newly constructed Shooting Star at the base of Teton Village has limited public tee times on Tuesday afternoons.
+The newest development is Snake River Sporting Club, a private golf, fishing, equestrian, and water sports community.
+Each of these Clubs has a variety of options for real estate ownership, including but not limited to cabins, estate homes, and building sites.

 There are many companies that cater to private and small group tours encompassing a myriad of activities.
 Wildlife viewing, snowmobiling, white water and scenic rafting, and bicycling are just a few.